-[11] The decision letter went on to consider the points requirements for ILR under paragraph 245CD of the Immigration Rules, noting that an applicant had to have 80 points.
-Because the respondent was not satisfied that the previous earnings claimed by the petitioner were genuine, no points were awarded for previous earnings.
-Because the respondent could not corroborate the petitioner's earnings during the 12 month period prior to the application, no points were awarded for UK experience.
-The consequence was that the petitioner's points totalled 40, and for that reason also his application for ILR was refused.
+[12] The decision letter went on to consider the points requirements for ILR under paragraph 245CD of the Immigration Rules, noting that an applicant had to have 80 points.

+Because the respondent was not satisfied that the previous self-employed earnings claimed by the petitioner were genuine, no points were awarded for those earnings.
+The consequence was that the petitioner's points totalled 55, and for that reason also his application for ILR was refused.